juanjofrelopez/design-patterns/duck/README.md

 Instead of inheriting their behavior, the ducks get their behavior by being composed with the right behavior object.
 We are encapsulating a family of algorithms.
 It also allow us to change behavior at runtime as long as the class implements the right interface.

+### OOP Principles

+- Encapsulate what varies.
+- Favor composition over inheritance.
+- Program to interfaces, not implementations.
+- Think at the pattern level, note the object level.

 #### Exercise: Duck Call